QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

 ------------

-A :doc:`disposable </user/how-to-guides/how-to-use-disposables>` can be based on any :ref:`app qube <user/reference/glossary:app qube>`.
-You can also choose to use different :ref:`disposable templates <user/reference/glossary:disposable template>` for different disposables.
+A :doc:`disposable </user/how-to-guides/how-to-use-disposables>` can be based on any :term:`app qube`.
+You can also choose to use different :term:`disposable templates <disposable template>` for different disposables.
 To prepare an app qube to be a disposable template, you need to set the ``template_for_dispvms`` property:

 .. code:: console